OpenSpace/OpenSpace/tests/visual/README.md

 ## Test Structure
 Each test must have a `screenshot` instruction as the **last** entry, which causes an image to be created that is used as the result of the test.
 Only exactly one `screenshot` instruction per test is currently supported.
 Each `.ostest` file is a JSON file with two top-level keys: `profile` provides the name of the profile that should be loaded before running these test instructions, and `commands` is a list of instructions that should be executed after the profile is loaded.
 All instructions must have a `type` and `value` key to determine which type of instruction it is and the parameters for that instruction.

-By default, all tests always start paused, MRF caching is enabled, and the user interface and dashboard items are disabled.
+By default on the servers that generate tests for https://regression.openspaceproject.com, all tests always start paused, MRF caching is enabled, and the user interface and dashboard items are disabled.

 ### Best practices
   - All tests should start with the instruction to set a specific time to improve reproducibility
   - The fewer instructions there are per test, the better
   - Adding `wait` instructions to ensure OpenSpace has time to load dynamic datasets increases reliability, but too many `wait`s will slow down the overall testing
   - Avoid `recording` and use `navigationstate` and `time` instead
   - Avoid `script` if possible and use dedicated instructions when they exist.
-If we see the same `script` instruction used in several tests, they can be upgraded to an instruction at a later stage
+If we see the same `script` instruction used in several tests, they can be upgraded to a dedicated instruction at a later stage

 ### Instructions
   - `action`: Triggers an action that must already be defined in the profile or previously defined in the test.
 The provided value must be a string that is the identifier of the action that should be triggered.